-WITH ARE STODERTS LEARNING THIS CONTENT AND THESE SKILES: Course/Unit Title: Unit Summary: World History ELL Economics fueled the age of exploration, and the consequences included Unit 3 Exploration & worldwide interaction among people of many cultures.
+WITT ARE STODERTS ELARATING THIS CONTENT AND THESE SKILLS.
+Course/Unit Title: Unit Summary: World History ELL/ Economics fueled the age of exploration, and the consequences included Unit 3: Exploration & worldwide interaction among people of many cultures.
 The voyages of Columbus Absolutism promoted a worldwide exchange of everything from religious and political ideas to Grade Level(s): new foods and plants.
-The vast wealth brought from colonizing the Americas 9-12 sealed the fate of millions of Native Americans and Africans who were forced to l J work in mines and on plantations.
+The vast wealth brought from colonizing the Americas 9-12 sealed the fate of millions of Native Americans and Africans who were forced to work in mines and on plantations.
 In Europe, as feudalism declined, stronger national kingdoms emerged under the control of absolute rulers.
 Absolute rulers wanted to control their countries' economies so that they could free themselves from limitations imposed by the nobility.
 Specifically, in France, Louis XIV's unrestrained spending left his country with huge debts while in Great Britain, Parliament and the British people challenged the monarch's authority.
 The purpose of this unit is to help students understand some of the reasons for exploration and how it was an important step toward the global interaction existing in the world today.
 Also, help students imagine what life would be like for people who lived during a time religious and economic instability under an absolute leader.
-Essential Questions: Enduring Understanding(s): Essential Questions.
-Enduring Onderstanding(s).
-What major changes in European political and military control expanded national boundaries in • Africa, Asia, and the Americas by the mid-18th century. world political boundaries 2.
-Natural resources, climate, and topography influenced European developed between 1450 and 1770? exploration, colonization, and settlement patterns.
+Facential Questions Essential Questions: Enduring Understanding(s): What major changes in European political and military control expanded national boundaries in world political boundaries Africa, Asia, and the Americas by the mid-18th century. developed between 1450 2.
+Natural resources, climate, and topography influenced European and 1770? exploration, colonization, and settlement patterns.
 Essential commodities 2.
-What factors influenced (e.g., sugar, cotton) from Asia to Europe to America began to be traded, which had effects on both economic and social effects on both continents. the success of European settlement in the New 3.
-Europeans started exploring the world in the 1400s, and several nations experienced economic heights through worldwide trade.
+What factors influenced (e.g., sugar, cotton) from Asia to Europe to America began to be traded, the success of European which had effects on both economic and social effects on both continents. · · 3.
+Europeans started exploring the world in the 1400s, and several nations settlement in the New experienced economic heights through worldwide trade.
 World?
 4. European nations prospered though obtain resources, wealth and peoples 3.
 What trade routs of their colonies.
 European nations acquire territories, wealth, and power developed following during this time which leads to future empire conflicts. exploration?
 5. The European Slave Trade had major impacts on both the European 4.
 In what ways do European societies and the colonized countries/nations.
-Europeans exploited newly nations prosper through Tourid lands for resources and raw materials.
-Colonization to e apart civilizations and societies often times forcing rival tribes to live together. exploration in the 15 th The Slave trade exposed nations to new diseases that devastated many Century? peoples.
+Europeans exploited newly found lands for resources and raw materials.
+Colonization tore apart nations prosper through civilizations and societies often times forcing rival tribes to live together. exploration in the 15 th The Slave trade exposed nations to new diseases that devastated many Century? peoples.
 As a result of the Slave Trade West Africa saw a major decline in 5.
 How did European population.
 Expansion and the slave trade brutally victimized Africans. expansion and the slave 6.
 Colonies allowed for Mercantilism.
-A nation's wealth depended on a large trade affect the people in supply of bullion or gold and silver would be obtain through colonization. · Economic systems of the imperial nations would grow with an increase of Africa? natural resources and new markets.

-7. Absolute monarchs imposed his or her own desires and goals for good or ill.
+A nation's wealth depended on a large trade affect the people in supply of bullion or gold and silver would be obtain through colonization. · · · Economic systems of the imperial nations would grow with an increase of Africa? natural resources and new markets.
+6. How do different 7.
+Absolute monarchs imposed his or her own desires and goals for good or ill.